Anbe Vaa (1966 film): Legacy

 Anbe Vaa attained cult status in Tamil cinema, and was one of the first South Indian films to be shot in Shimla, inspiring many other South Indian films to choose Shimla as a shooting location.
 According to Vamanan, it emerged an "uncommon triumph" for M. G. Ramachandran, who had previously acted mainly in "scrappily made cop and robber flicks".
 It was one of several films featuring Ramachandran which he used to propagate his ideologies during his election campaigns.
 Actor and film historian Mohan Raman noted that Ramachandran's acceptance of the role "that went against the then accepted formula for an MGR film" was a demonstration of the actor's faith in Tirulokchandar.
 Likewise, Vamanan noted that Tirulokchandar "had imbibed the deportment by observing his role model L V Prasad – that film stars looked up to him.
 So much so that even the usually interfering MGR allowed himself to be moulded under the filmmaker's baton" in Anbe Vaa.
 The hat worn by Ramachandran onscreen attained popularity, at a time where there was a "minor hat-mania" in Tamil Nadu.

 Sujatha Narayanan considered Anbe Vaa the "forerunner to what we see today in the urban romance genre – of flirtatious interactions and ego in a relationship".
 As of February 2010, the costumes that Ramachandran used in the film are still preserved at AVM Studios.
 As of 2017, the MGTB car driven by Ramachandran in the film is preserved at the Madras Heritage Club's Vintage cars display.
 In August 2016, the Studebaker President car driven by Saroja Devi in the film was on display at the 14th annual exhibitions held at Don Bosco Matriculation Higher Secondary School, Chennai.
 In July 2019, Saravanan ruled out the possibility of a remake, saying, "Some films will work only with a particular star [...]
 This was why I refused when a popular actor approached me wanting to remake Anbe Vaa as it was a vehicle written specifically for MGR."

 In popular culture

 References to Anbe Vaa are made in various films.
 In Unakkaga Ellam Unakkaga (1999), Kundalakesi (Goundamani) imagines himself as M. G. Ramachandran in "Pudhiya Vaanam" by dancing with children, which results in him being mistaken for a kidnapper by the police.
 In Dhool (2003), Aarumugam (Vikram) echoes a single line, "Pudhiya Vaanam", to signal his arrival to his friends.
 The 2005 film Anbe Vaa was named after the 1966 film, as was the 2020 TV series.
 A clip from the song "Love Birds" is featured in Saroja (2008).
-Scenes from the film were interposed in Villu (2009); in some scenes, Pugazh (Vijay) tries to woo Janavi (Nayanthara) in the same manner that JB woos Geetha in Anbe Vaa.
+Scenes from the film were interposed in Villu (2009); in some scenes, Pugazh (Vijay) tries to woo Janavi (Nayanthara) in the same manner that JB woos Geetha.
 A portion of "Rajavin Paarvai" is used in the song "Vaa Machi" from Onbadhule Guru (2013).